What type of divorce do I need?

 - Cruelty and excessively vicious conduct

 - Mutual consent (Watch a video on Mutual Consent Divorce.)

 You may get an absolute divorce on the grounds of mutual consent, which requires you and your spouse to complete a settlement agreement.
 (Watch a video on Mutual Consent Divorce.)

 What forms do I need to file?

-If you want to initiate or open a divorce case, use the Complaint/Counter-Complaint for Absolute Divorce (CC-DR-020) or Complaint/Counter-Complaint for Limited Divorce (CC-DR-021).
-If you want to respond to a divorce case that your spouse has opened, use the Answer (CC-DR-050) and Counter-Complaint (CC-DR-020/021).
+If you want to initiate or open a divorce case, use the Complaint for Absolute Divorce (CC-DR-020) or Complaint for Limited Divorce (CC-DR-021).
+If you want to respond to a divorce case that your spouse has opened, use the Answer (CC-DR-050) and, if necessary, a Counter-Complaint for Absolute Divorce (CC-DR-094) or Limited Divorce (CC-DR-111).
 You may also need to file a Civil Domestic Information Report (CC-DCM-001), financial forms, Joint Statement of the Parties Concerning Marital and Non-Marital Property (CC-DR-033), a settlement agreement, and fee waiver forms.
 Watch a video on divorce forms.

 How do I file for divorce?

 To open a case: File your divorce documents in the circuit court in the county where you or your spouse live.
 Make enough copies of your documents for your spouse and be sure to keep at least one copy for yourself.
 The spouse filing the initial Complaint must provide a copy to his or her spouse.
 This is known as service of process.
 You must also send to the court proof that your spouse received copies.
 Do not overlook this crucial step.
 (Watch a video on service of process in the Circuit Court.)

 To respond to a case opened by your spouse: